tidyverse/rvest/tests/testthat/_snaps/table.md

       Warning:
-      The `fill` argument of `html_table()` is deprecated as of rvest 1.0.0. i An improved algorithm fills by default so it is no longer needed. i The deprecated feature was likely used in the base package.
+      The `fill` argument of `html_table()` is deprecated as of rvest 1.0.0. i An improved algorithm fills by default so it is no longer needed.
-        Please report the issue to the authors.
     Code
       . <- html_table(html, fill = TRUE)